 When lines have been marked, or if a situation has occurred preventing the marking of the lines, the member utility company will provide their responses to the ticket.
-The homeowner or excavator must check all ticket responses before beginning to dig.
-Instructions for checking ticket responses are available at MyGeorgia811.com.
+The excavator must check all ticket responses before beginning to dig.
+Instructions for checking ticket responses and other resources are available when selecting "Excavator Resources" from the Training tab on the Georgia 811 website.

 - You can also check ticket responses via the app.
-Download the Georgia 811 Mobile App (for Android and iOS) - When you have waited the required amount of time and all member utility companies have logged their responses, you should respect the marks and dig carefully around them.
+Download the Georgia 811 Mobile App (for Android and iOS). - When you have waited the required amount of time and all member utility companies have responded, you should respect the marks and dig carefully around them.